Elizabeth Somerset, Countess of Worcester (1502–1565)

-Elizabeth Somerset, Countess of Worcester (née Browne; died 1565) was a lady-in-waiting to Anne Boleyn and the main informant against her.
+Elizabeth Somerset, Countess of Worcester (née Browne; 1502–1565) was a lady-in-waiting to Anne Boleyn and the main informant against her.
 She may have been a mistress of King Henry VIII.

 Early life

 Elizabeth was the daughter of Sir Anthony Browne, a trusted courtier at the court of Henry VIII, and his wife, Lucy, a daughter of John Neville, 1st Marquess of Montagu and Isobel Ingaldesthorpe.
 She was also the half sister of Sir William Fitzwilliam, 1st Earl of Southampton, treasurer of the household and a man who later became very active in the Boleyn inquiries led by her accusations against Queen Anne.
 In her mother's will, dated 1531, Elizabeth was left a pair of "bedys of gold with tenne gawdies."

 About 1508, Elizabeth's sister, Anne Browne, married Sir Charles Brandon, later Duke of Suffolk.
 By that union, Elizabeth was aunt to Lady Anne Brandon, and her younger sister, Lady Mary Brandon.

 She was the second wife of Henry Somerset, 2nd earl of Worcester, the son of Charles Somerset, 1st Earl of Worcester, and Elizabeth Somerset, Baroness Herbert.
 Henry's first wife, Lady Margaret, had died without issue.
 Elizabeth married Henry before 1527 and was officially deemed the Countess of Worcester on 15 April 1526.